Southern Russia intervention: Crimea

 The situation in Crimea, where the Allies had deployed 2,500 men in early April, was similar to that in Ukraine.
 The Crimean Regional Government had requested help from Anton Denikin's Volunteer Army, which were also not well regarded by the local population.
 The French commanders again considered the five or six thousand Volunteers of little value as troops.

-By the middle of the month and thanks to the arrival of reinforcements originally intended for the defense of Odesa, the Allies had 5,000 men, including 2,000 Greeks with little desire to continue fighting under French command.
+By the middle of the month and thanks to the arrival of reinforcements originally intended for the defense of Odessa, the Allies had 5,000 men, including 2,000 Greeks with little desire to continue fighting under French command.
 It was, however, the Greek units of the 13th Division that were in charge of putting down the workers' uprisings in Sevastopol, who were supported by mutinous French soldiers.
 The French troops, many of them colonial, were also unenthusiastic about the campaign and there were incidents both in Crimea as in Constanța.

 On 3 April, Bolshevik forces entered the peninsula after overcoming little resistance from the Volunteers.
 On 8 April, the Crimean government had to evacuate its capital, Simferopol.
 On 14 April, the Bolsheviks reached Sevastopol, where the French and Russian commanders maintained tense relations.
 On 16 April, the French naval artillery repelled an assault on the city and allowed a truce to be signed the next day, that was to last until 25 April.
 During the truce, the evacuation would be prepared and the government of the city would be handed over to the local soviets.
 Again, the shortage of troops for defense, the hostility of the bulk of the population and the low morale of the soldiers advised retreat.

 With the withdrawal approved by Paris, riots broke out on French ships docked in the port on 19 April, the same day that the administration was to pass into the hands of the Soviets according to the truce agreement.
 The mutineers demanded their return to France and the end of the military intervention and the next day some participated in a large demonstration in favor of the Soviet Government.
 The French naval command sent troops ashore who fired into the crowd, causing two deaths and a dozen wounded.
 The next day, the immediate departure of the ships to France was agreed, which began on 23 April.
 On the 21st, Franchet d'Espèrey finally ordered the evacuation, which ended on the 28th, after an extension of the truce.
 The French anti-Bolshevik strategy moved from military intervention to the establishment of a "cordon sanitaire" of countries hostile to communism.